JacKaL37/TheHardProblem/notes/virtual-chat-ettiquette.md

 Ramp up your mindfulness on the following things:
 - **conversational turn-taking.**
+  - remember the reason we've gathered here is to mix our diverse palettes together.
   - promote good turn-taking, leave pauses for interjections or questions or etc.
-  - remember that "pass the turn" is a valid action.
+  - remember that "pass the turn" is a valid action
 - **space-taking.**
   - conversational space is limited, so be mindful of simultaneous speaking and infodumping complete paragraphs.
   - both double-speaking and over-rambling are audio poison